What is a Concrete House?

 - Quality control is harder on poured in place

-- More opportunity for things to go wrong
+- More opportunities for things to go wrong

 - Chance of inconsistency in concrete mix